310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Tetora %}
 I plan to work hard in recognizing that about myself, accepting it, and then changing how I am.

-Just like how I dealt with the newbies— I’m gonna rip off any signs of stubborn pride, and challenge the world as *myself.*
+Just like how I dealt with the newbies — I’m gonna rip off any signs of stubborn pride, and challenge the world as *myself.*

-So that I *truly* become cool— and become an actual man among men, one that everyone can look up to and see as their role model.
+So that I *truly* become cool — and become an actual man among men, one that everyone can look up to and see as their role model.

 I was able to see what’s in front of me a little better by facing reality like that.

-And what I saw was— all the newbies showing up to the venue without a single one of ‘em looking down on me or laughing at me.
+And what I saw was — all the newbies showing up to the venue without a single one of ‘em looking down on me or laughing at me.

 It just made me think, what was I even afraid of…?
 I really am just a dumbass… I’ve still got so much ahead of me to learn.